OllieJones/mmww/readme.txt

 WordPress 4.1.1 compatibility.

-= 1.0.9 =
-WordPress 6.0 compatibility, minor bug fixes.

-= 1.0.10 =
-Fix some deprecations.

 == Upgrade Notice ==

-Compatibility with WordPress 6.7, removal of some deprecations.
+Compatibility with WordPress 6.8, ignore zip and other non-pdf application files

 == To Do ==